About

 Parallel and Distributed Computing

 This course introduce the fundamentals of parallel and distributed computing.
-Topics include concurrency, asynchrony, parallel programming, GPU programming, MPI, and Apache Spark.
+Topics include concurrency, asynchrony, parallel programming, GPU programming, MPI, Apache Spark and Kafka.

 Introduction to Image Processing